TheAlgorithms/Java/src/main/java/com/thealgorithms/strings/zigZagPattern/README.md

     height which starts with 1 and start with starting index of string. than we generate spaces to skip using formula 2 + (( n - 1 ) * 2 )
     for both height and depth
-    with each iteration we decrement depth and increate height and start by one also we keep contantating character on to new string with first depth spaces and later height spaces that we generated using formula if not zero
+    with each iteration we decrement depth and increase height and start by one also we keep concatenating character on to new string with first depth spaces and later height spaces that we generated using formula if not zero